KorfLab/grimoire/TUTORIAL.md

 	kandi ce270.fa.gz ce270.gff3.gz ce270.gtf.gz

 The program starts out in 'gene' view.
-On the left-hand quarter of the display, you should see a purple glyph that is present in the GTF file that isn't in the GFF file.
-If you hit 't' to go to 'transcript' view, you can see that the feature is glpyh is colored yellow.
+On the left-hand quarter of the display at about 23000, you should see a purple glyph that is present in the GTF file that isn't in the GFF file.
+If you hit 't' to go to 'transcript' view, you can see that the is glpyh is colored yellow.
 Coding segments are green and this isn't coding.
 If you move the cursor over that yellow glyph and hit 'return', you can zoom in on it.
-If you zoom in more, you will eventually see its DNA.
+If you zoom in more (with the '+' key) you will eventually see the DNA.

+So the GFF3 and GTF files are pretty similar but not identical.
+For our purposes, it doesn't matter, so we'll use the GFF3 file from now on.

-## 5. Creating training and testing sets with `haman` ##
+## 4. Creating training and testing sets with `haman` ##

 When building a gene-finder or other sequence decoder, we need some kind of training set.
 One convenient source is a closely related genome that has already been annotated, In our case, we're going to use the previous WS270 annotations.
 If we want to know how well our decoder performs, we also need a test set.
-We're going to do the very simple thing of splitting our data into halves: one half for the training, one set for the testing.
+We're going to do the very simple thing of splitting our data into halves: one half for the training, one half for the testing.

 	haman --fasta ce270.fa.gz --gff ce270.gff3.gz --segment gene --split 2 --out set